Carlosrincong/AWS-Solutions-Architect-Associate/Elastic Load Balancing/README.md

 - The Application Load Balancer has individual nodes running in each Availability Zone that are configured with the Application Load Balancer.
 - Internal:  to balance loads between the layers of a multi-tier application
 - Extertnal: to balance loads inside the Amazon VPC
 - Cross-zone load balancing is enabled by default and can be disabled at the target group level.
-This load balancing means that every instance in each zone get the same percentage of traffic from the nodes of the load balancers
+This load balancing enabled  means that every instance in each zone get the same percentage of traffic from the nodes of the load balancers, even wheter an AZ have more instances than other.
+- Supports SNI with multiple listeners

 #### Network Load Balancer (NLB)
 - TCP and User Datagram Protocol (UDP) connection based